 Hal Saflieni Hypogeum was discovered by accident in 1902 by a stone mason who was building the foundations of some houses.
 Immediately the Museums Department of the time took action where they discovered a wealth of archaeological material.
 It is situated at Paola in Hal Saflieni Street.

-Back to 2017 a new visitors center with a small exhibition and audio-visual show was built to enhance the visitors visit to the Hypogeum.
+A visitors center with a small exhibition and an audio-visual show will enhance your visit at the Hypogeum.

 Three levels of chambers lying over each other were carved into soft globigerina limestone.
 Some of the chambers following the architectural features of the above-ground megalithic temples.

 It extends over an area of about 500 (five hundred) square metres and reaching a maximum depth of about 11 (eleven) metres.
 The site has been dated between 4000 BC and was likely used until 2500 BC.
 This is all based on pottery and human findings on which examinations were carried out.

 It is taught that it was used as a holy place with remains of 7000 individuals recorded during excavations.

 The upper level is a burial complex where rock was dug out to form burial chambers.
 Here, remains of more than 7,000 human bones were discovered.
 The bodies were buried with various ornaments.
 Stone implements, flint tools, stone, alabaster and clay statuettes, and a great variety of personal ornaments like shell beads and precious stones were found.